GullyAPCBurns/lapdftext/README.md

 We no longer use UIMA as the basis of running this code.
-We would like to include a UIMA collection reader to help other UIMA developers iterate over their PDF collections but this is a low priority currently.
+We would like to include a UIMA collection reader to help other UIMA developers iterate over their PDF collections but this is a low priority currently and may be exported to another module.